12 Best Platforms to Sell Your Products Online

 Almost all product pages are facilitated by advertisements.
 However, these are not the same as banners and popups that customers tend to ignore.
 These will get clicked.

 If you want to gain attention on marketplaces, you’ll need to spend on at least a little digital marketing to promote your products.
+For example, you can try using an exit intent popup which will appear every time your visitors will browse to close your page.
+This will help you make your visitors stay on your page and therefore increase your conversions and sales.

 3. Make the checkout process simple